What is different about the MINDFUL, slow-motion, high-intensity strength training method?

 Jeff Grossman's Story

 In November of 2015, my wife and I read "Body by Science", a book written by Doug McGuff, an M.D. and personal trainer.
-This book introduced us to slow-motion high-intensity weight training.
-This is the exercise program I had been waiting for all my life.
-Once a week for about 25 minutes!
+This book introduced us to slow-motion, high-intensity weight training.
+This was the exercise program I had been waiting for all my life.
+Once a week for about 30 minutes!
 Slow, safe, efficient and effective.
 Science-based.
-I have been somewhat stocky all my life; now I am lean.
+I had been somewhat chunky all my life; now I am lean.
 I am in better shape now than I was in my early 20s.
 I began the workouts at age 70, and I have increased my overall body strength by more than 250%.
-My wife is 66; she is not an athlete, but she is toned and fit.
+My wife was 66 when she started; she is not an athlete, but she is toned and fit.